JennaVergeynst/prepare_toa_for_yaps/README.md

 This will also create 4 figures that illustrate the process on the given data.

 For questions, feel free to open an issue or contact the author!

+## Note before you start
+This code is in python, but it is also entirely [available in R](https://github.com/elipickh/ReceiverArrays), thanks to Eliezer Pickholtz.